japsasir/iaw-practica-14/README.md

 **Introducción**
 ------------
-El objetivo de esta práctica es montar Drupalen una instancia de Amazon con la última versión de Ubuntu Server.
+El objetivo de esta práctica es montar Drupal en una instancia de Amazon con la última versión de Ubuntu Server.

-https://bitnami.com/
+**¿Y qué es Drupal?**
+Drupal is a content management platform that allows an individual or community of users to easily publish, manage, and organize a wide variety of content on a website.
+In general, Drupal is used for community web portals, discussion sites, corporate web sites, intranet applications, personal web sites or blogs, aficionado sites, e-commerce applications, resource directories, and social networking sites.
+Drupal is easy to extend by plugging in one or more of the dozens of freely available modules. https://bitnami.com/

 **Tareas a realizar**